top 0

 Wing Wah Southeast Asia Café

-True to owner Stephen’s mixed heritage (his father is Singaporean), Tai Ping Shan’s Wing Wah Southeast Asia Café serves up an eclectic tea set of kaya toast ($26) with Hong Kong-style milk tea between 3 pm and 5 pm every day.
-This is also the only place in Hong Kong to serve up kaya pineapple buns!
+True to owner Stephen’s mixed heritage (his father is Singaporean), Tai Ping Shan’s Wing Wah Southeast Asia Café serves up an eclectic tea set of kaya toast with Hong Kong-style milk tea between 3 pm and 5 pm every day.
+Wing Wah is also one of the only places in Hong Kong to serve up kaya pineapple buns!
 Think fluffy pineapple bun smeared with Hainanese-style brown sugar kaya and you won’t be able to resist this afternoon tea treat.

 You may also like these stories 👇